stacks-network/docs/src/pages/start-mining.md

 [@page-reference | inline]
 | /understand-stacks/running-testnet-node

-If you want to learn more about the technical details of minig, please review the mining guide:
+If you want to learn more about the technical details of mining, please review the mining guide:

 [@page-reference | inline]
 | /understand-stacks/mining